Nine things all fathers should know about child support

 On the other hand, a permanent change in child support amount can be considered if a parent’s income changes significantly after remarriage, either parent has a job that hinders them from paying the stipulated amount and whether the child has different needs from when the original amount was determined.

 These processes are usually smoother and quicker when both parties agree to the new terms.
 If you are a parent or father and are struggling with your child support payments due to changes in your income, do talk to a lawyer who will be able to give you the best advice in a personalized way.
+In the short term, explore your financial options.
+Maybe look into title loans for cars not paid off, or other types of secured lending.

 7) Can I withhold child support?